ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-11-12-finalized-designs.md

 ## Enemy Concepts

 I interpreted Donnacha's enemy designs with my own twist, so far nothing in full render.
 I do have sketches done however of how I expect the enemies to look in the game.
-The **PAC** (_Pan-Artic Coalition_) a wolf army of biomechanically enhanced soldiers heavily inspired by the antagonists of the **Killzone** series, the _Helghast Army_ and the faction of the same name in **Battlefield 2142**.
+The **PAC** (_Pan-Arctic Coalition_) is a wolf army of biomechanically enhanced soldiers.
+They are heavily inspired by the antagonists of the **Killzone** series, the _Helghast Army_ and the faction of the same name in **Battlefield 2142**'s _Pan-Asian Coalition_.

 ![Initial Enemy Look](/assets/img/concept_art/david/enemy-helmet.jpg){:.lead}
 I felt it was important to give the enemies a striking look with sharp features, making it difficult to distinguish whether